hendrasutanto/commercial-workshops/series-getting-started-with-cc/workshop-predictive-ai/README.md

 ***

 ## <a name="step-5"></a>Create Datagen Connectors for Customers, Credit Cards, and Transactions
 The next step is to produce sample data using the Datagen Source connector.
-You will create two Datagen Source connectors.
-One connector will send sample customer data to **customers** topic, the other connector will send sample credit card data to **credit_cards** topic.
+You will create three Datagen Source connectors.
+One connector will send sample customer data to ```customers``` topic, the other connector will send sample credit card data to ```credit_cards``` topic, and the final connector will send sample transaction data to ```transactions``` topic.

-1. First, you will create the connector that will send data to **customers**.
+1. First, you will create the connector that will send data to ```customers```.
 From the Confluent Cloud UI, click on the **Connectors** tab on the navigation menu.
 Click on the **Datagen Source** icon.

 <div align="center" padding=25px>
     <img src="images/connectors.png" width=75% height=75%>